-Method Wisconsin SeniorCare - Contact Information CALL 1-800-657-2038 Available Monday-Friday from 8 a.m. to 6 p.m. ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Method Wisconsin SeniorCare - Contact Information CALL 1-800-657-2038 Available Monday, Friday from 8 a.m. to 6 p.m.
+Available Monday-Friday from 8 a.m. to 6 p.m. ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 WRITE SeniorCare PO Box 6710 Madison, WI 53716-0710 WEBSITE dhs.wisconsin.gov/seniorcare/index.htm